illuusio/freebsd-osv/README.md

 > [!WARNING]
 > 💥 Attention please!
 You've entered our testing ground! ☠ The contents of this repo are purely for testing purposes.
 Please don't use the files or information here for any other reason.
 Thank you for your cooperation! 🌟

+# Python Prerequisites
+Minimum supported Python version is **3.11**.
+The following Python modules are required for VuXML to OSV conversion:
+- **lxml** — Used to parse VuXML files
+- **pypandoc** — Used to convert XHTML to commonmark

+Python code is formatted using the latest `black` formatter.

+# Lua Prerequisites
+Lua requires libraries located in the `bin` directory.
+It also needs the **libucl** Lua module to parse JSON files.
+Lua scripts use **Curl** to download the schema file if it is not available.

+Lua code is formatted using `stylua`.

+# Makefile Targets
+- **convert-vuxml**
+  Downloads VuXML from FreeBSD vuxml: https://vuxml.freebsd.org/freebsd/vuln.xml.xz, unpacks it with `xz`, and converts VuXML to OSV format.
+New files are saved in the `vuln` directory.

+- **merge**
+  Merges all OSV files in the `vuln` directory into `db/FREEBSD-osv.json`.
+Validates all OSV files against the JSON schema.

+- **commonmark**
+  Exports OSV JSON files as commonmark format into `md` files.
+The directory structure remains unchanged.

+- **newentry**
+  Adds a new entry with the next available ID to the `vuln` directory.

 # Vulnerability Naming Convention

 ## Context